-- 1.5.1 A Management Statement establishes the framework agreed with the Department of Health within which the Children's Court Guardian Agency for Northern Ireland operates. - 1.5.2 The associated Financial Memorandum sets out certain aspects of the financial provisions which the Children's Court Guardian Agency for Northern Ireland observes. - 1.5.3 A copy of the Management Statement/Financial Memorandum will be tabled for the information of Board Members at least annually at a full meeting of the Board, Amendments to the Management Statement/Financial Memorandum will be brought to the attention of the full Board on a timely basis. - 1.5.4 Consistent with the timetable for the Northern Ireland Executive budgets, the Children's Court Guardian Agency for Northern Ireland shall submit to the Department of Health a draft of the Children's Court Guardian Agency for Northern Ireland's Strategic Plan covering up to five years ahead.
-The Strategic Plan shall be published by the Children's Court Guardian Agency for Northern Ireland and made available on its website. - 1.5.5 The Financial Memorandum sets out in detail certain aspects of the financial provisions which the Children's Court Guardian Agency for Northern Ireland shall observe: Income and Expenditure (General); Children's Court Guardian Agency for Northern Ireland Income; Expenditure on Staff; Non-Staff Expenditure; Management and Disposal of
+- 1.5.1 The Management Statement establishes the framework agreed with the Department of Health within which the Children's Court Guardian Agency for Northern Ireland operates. - 1.5.2 The associated Financial Memorandum sets out certain aspects of the financial provisions which the Children's Court Guardian Agency for Northern Ireland observes. - 1.5.3 A copy of the Partnership Agreement will be given to all newly appointed Board Members and Senior Executive Staff on appointment.
+Additionally, the Partnership Agreement will be tabled for the information of Board Members at least annually at a full meeting of the Board, Amendments to the Partnership Agreement will be brought to the attention of the full Board on a timely basis. - 1.5.4 Consistent with the timetable for the Northern Ireland Executive budgets, the Children's Court Guardian Agency for Northern Ireland shall submit to the Department of Health a draft of the Children's Court Guardian Agency for Northern Ireland's Strategic Plan covering up to five years ahead.
+The Strategic Plan shall be published by the Children's Court Guardian Agency for Northern Ireland and made available on its website. - 1.5.5 The Financial Memorandum sets out in detail certain aspects of the financial provisions which the Children's Court Guardian Agency for Northern Ireland shall observe: - Income and Expenditure (General); - Expenditure on Staff; - Non-Staff Expenditure; - Management and Disposal of Fixed Assets; - Budgeting Procedures; - Banking; - Compliance with Instructions and Guidance and;